 Blindness by Jose Saramago

 If you close your eyes, would you still identify the sound of the rain?
-How about the intensity of the thunders and lightning?
+How about the intensity of the thunder and lightning?
 Or the smell of the earth getting wet from the rain?
 And the sensation of walking in mud?
-Would you recognize the particular sound of the steps of that person you love approaching you?
-We do so much talk throughout the whole day.
-We carry that egocentric habit of exposing others constantly to our words and thoughts; by doing that, we forget how to hear, how to listen to our surroundings or our bodies and others.
-If we go blind today; what would save us more, the way we talked or how we listened?
+Would you recognize the particular sound of the steps of that person you love approaching? – Wen

+We do so much talking throughout the day.
+We carry that egocentric habit of exposing others constantly to our words and thoughts.
+And by doing that, we forget how to hear and listen to our surroundings, our bodies, and other people.
+If we go blind today, what would save us: the way we often talked or how we listened?

 The Time in Between By Maria Dueñas

+I cannot write enough about how much I enjoyed this book called The Time in Between by Maria Dueñas.
 The Time in Between is about a young woman, Sira Quiroga.
 She has been a seamstress since childhood.
-As a young woman in love, she leaves her old boyfriend, moves to another country with her lover, learns to survive being abandoned and penniless, build a reputation as a high-class seamstress and end up being a spy to prevent an upcoming war.
+As a girl in love, she leaves her old boyfriend, moves to another country with her new lover, learns to survive being abandoned and penniless, build a reputation as a high-class seamstress and end up becoming a spy to prevent an upcoming war.

 I could not put this book down.
-Each new chapter was even more fascinating than the last one.
+Each new chapter was even more engaging than the last one.
 It became even more enjoyable when I recently discovered the TV series on Netflix!
-I rarely watch TV, but this series got me glued for days.
+I rarely watch TV, but this series got me glued for days thanks to the book.
 The series has the same name as the book, The Time in Between.
-The actors were incredible, and each episode has a “Wao” effect, like the book.
-It is a very elegant story, and if that is not enough, then just wait for it, until you see the character “Ramiro” on the screen.
-I was drooling!
+The actors were incredible, and each episode has an addictive effect, like in the book.
+It is an exquisite story, and if that is not enough then just wait until you see the character “Ramiro” on the screen.
+Ha!
+I was drooling.

 Note From An Introvert:

-Thanks for reading!
 All opinions are my own.